Health Package 11.0 has been Released

 The update also brings additional quality of life improvements, such as:

-workout type on Android, and where possible, certain workout types were combined to provide a consistent API when querying on both iOS and Android.
-(PR #1020) - Menstruation Flow: iOS now supports menstruation flow tracking.
+• Improved support for workout types, such as OTHER workout type on Android, and where possible, certain workout types were combined to provide a consistent API when querying on both iOS and Android.
+(PR #1020)

-- Heart Rate Variability: On Android, the package now supports heart rate variability tracking.
+• Heart Rate Variability: On Android, the package now supports heart rate variability tracking.
 (PR #1009)

-- Atrial Fibrillation Burden: iOS now supports tracking of atrial fibrillation burden.
+• Atrial Fibrillation Burden: iOS now supports tracking of atrial fibrillation burden.
 (PR #1031)

-- Platform-generated UUIDs are now supported in health records for both HealthKit and Health Connect, making it easier to track unique records across platforms.
+• Platform-generated UUIDs are now supported in health records for both HealthKit and Health Connect, making it easier to track unique records across platforms.

-- The Android code has undergone a significant cleanup, and we hope that this encourages contributions from the community.
+• The Android code has undergone a significant cleanup, and we hope that this encourages contributions from the community.

 These changes mark a significant evolution of the Flutter Health package, with a cleaned up API, better support for sleep tracking, and additional health metrics, and we recommend upgrading to take advantage of the added functionality.